HuyTu7/YelpBusinessesRecommender/README.md

 # YelpBusinessesRecommender

+### Description:

+- Develop a Recommendation System that suggests businesses to users based on the location, stars/ratings, category, reviews and business hours.
+- Build on Apache Spark and Recommendation System.

 ### Dataset:

 The json has been converted into csv files using the sample code provided by the Yelp at https://github.com/Yelp/dataset-examples.
 The converted CSV can't be loaded into Github due to large size.